 6 New Multi-Use Buildings

-AEC recently completed engineering on six multi-use buildings with Nexus Development and Blackney Hayes Architects.
+AEC provided engineering for six multi-use buildings with Nexus Development and Blackney Hayes Architects.
 The buildings are part of The Rowan Boulevard Redevelopment project, one of the largest ongoing redevelopment initiatives in the State of New Jersey, linking Rowan’s campus with the Glassboro Downtown Retail District to create a “quintessential college town”.
 The new area promotes smart growth living with mixed-use buildings in a walkable community setting.

 230 and 114 Victoria Street